stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 3. "Moby Dick" AND "Cold War"
 4. pandemic AND fiction.
 Find: https://search.library.dartmouth.edu/permalink/01DCL_INST/16rgcn8/alma991033426335205706 Use Sub.
 Search.
 6. religion AND contagion AND (plague OR pandemic)
-7. Iran AND gender AND anger AND ("martial arts" NOT Karate) Then use date range limit.
+7. Wom?n AND "mixed martial arts" AND gender

 The one about COVID-19 and surveillance is a problem because this term is used about looking for cases by monitoring a population.
 But here we are talking about the spying on a population with the disease as an excuse.
 Hm. `COVID-19 AND surveillance AND "national intelligence"` or "intelligence services" Or, if you know a specific country and intel service: `COVID-19 AND surveillance AND GRU AND Russia`
 --->